regina-normal/regina/packaging/readmes/README-4.4-ubuntu-dapper.txt

 Instead, users of Dapper Drake (the Ubuntu 6.06 LTS release) may obtain packages from the repository on people.debian.org.
-These packages are available for the i386 architecture only.
+These packages are available for the i386 and amd64 architectures.
 To install them:

 1. Add Regina's location to your list of repositories.